amm009uk/MultiSensor/README.md

 	2. Look in your router
 	3. Try an mDNS browser app but this often takes time to get the ESP showing up

-	4. If already connected to WiFi and connected to MQTT Broker, you can send a blank MQTT message as defined in user.h at "IP_REQUEST".
+	4. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at "IP_REQUEST".
      The device will respond with another MQTT message such as IP/Reply/<unique ID> with the IP address in the payload.

 -------------------------------------------------------------------------------------------------------------